PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-04-20-you-are-loser-if-you-think-you-are-a-loser.md

 title: you are a loser if you think you are a loser
 date: 2024-04-20 07:00:00 +00
 image:
-  path: assets/img/book.png/
+  path: /assets/img/losers-talk.png
-  alt: loser if you think you
+  alt: you are a loser if you think you are a loser
 categories: [Perspective, Reality]
 tags: [letters, reality, perspective] # TAG names should always be lowercase
-feed: show
 ---

 Life happens.
 This is something you have absolutely no control over.